cristinagf/ai_ml_study_resources/dnn_pytorch/module4/README.md

   1. Deep layer Neural Networks (DNN)
   2. DNNs with nn.Module
   3. Dropout: Improve performance of DNNs; preventing overfitting

      - Trying combinations of number of layers/neuron can be time-consuming.
      - An option is apply Dropout: start with a complex model, then apply regularization (dropout).
      - During training, we enable dropout.
 In evaluation, dropout is disabled.
      - Dropout is applied in the forward step.
 At each iteration, each neuron has a probability p of being shut-off.
      - p is now a hyperparameter.
 If too low, we risk overfitting.
 Too large, risks underfitting.
      - In general, dropout is applied after the non-linear activation function.
 However, when using ReLUs, dropout is applied before the activation for computational efficiency (e.g., when using nn.Sequential).

-  4. Dropout for Overfitting prevention: Dropout Regression
-  5. Initialization
+  4. Initialization

+     - Erroneous evolvement of DNNs may be related to weight initialization for training.
+     - Depending on the activation function techniques such as: normalized weights, Xavier, He help avoiding vanishing or exploding gradients
-  6. Gradient descent with Momentum
+  5. Gradient descent with Momentum
-  7. Batch Normalization
+  6. Batch Normalization

 ## Relevant